adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 12 printf works strangely in the shell, dont love it

 task 13 is another printf one, still dont like how it works

+task 14 is yet another printf exercise, ive never used it before or after today and the first time we did these i have to say